Jump to:

 Support and resources to create a healthier school community

-FreshSNAP offers a comprehensive all-on-one-plate advisory service.
-The whole school community — leadership, teachers, canteen and food service staff, students, families, and professionals supporting schools — are able to access tools and resources to create sustainable healthy school food environments.
+FreshSNAP offers a comprehensive, all-on-one-plate advisory service.
+School leaders, teachers, canteen staff, students, families, and professionals supporting schools can all access tools and resources designed to help build sustainable, positive school food environments.

 Program Methodology